mattjh1/mattjh-blog/content/post/home-server-part4.md

 `ether6` is still labeled "EMERGENCY ROUTER ACCESS."
 It's not going anywhere.

 **Coming soon: Part 5 - The Network Finally Catches Up**

+---

+_Edit — 15 May 2026:_ The r/homelab comments on this post convinced me to try something I'd been nervous about: yanking the SFP module out of the Genexis ONT and plugging it directly into the RB5009's SFP+ cage.
+The community's verdict was that it's usually a standard uncoded Skylane SFP and just works.

+It just worked.
+One DHCP client on `sfp-sfpplus1`, one NAT masquerade rule update, and the router had WAN.
+The Genexis box is now in a drawer.
+The blue fiber cable goes straight into the router.
+One less device powered on the wall, one less ethernet hop, cabinet noticeably cleaner.
+Labels updated accordingly.

+{{< image src="cabinet-no-ont.png" alt="Network cabinet after removing Genexis ONT — fiber SFP plugged directly into MikroTik RB5009 SFP+ cage" caption="Same cabinet, one box lighter." max-width="100%" >}}